Bairdo/faucetTutorial/ACLs.rst

-There is also the 'output' action which can be used to acheive the same thing.
+There is also the 'output' action which can be used to achieve the same thing.

 .. code:: yaml
     :caption: /etc/faucet/faucet.yaml